 Can You Drive to Haifoss in a Regular Car?

-Even though the road is doable in any car, in principle, you need a 4WD that is allowed on the F-roads in order to drive to Haifoss.
+Even though the road is doable in any car, in principle, you need a 4WD in order to drive to Haifoss.

 The first time we visited Haifoss with a big 4×4 jeep and the second time – with a big 4WD car.
 Most other cars we saw in the parking area were also 4WD or small 4X4 vehicles.
 However, we also saw a few regular cars there and even a tiny 2WD that was driving the road to Haifoss at a snake’s pace.

-I recommend that you rent a 4WD or a 4×4 vehicle that is allowed to drive on the F-roads if you are planning to visit any places along the F-roads in Iceland.
+In any case, we recommend that you rent a 4WD or a 4×4 vehicle that is allowed to drive on the F-roads if you are planning to visit any places in the highlands of Iceland.
 The price difference is just not worth the risk.
 Alternatively, you can opt to visit Haifoss and some other amazing places nearby with a tour – see further below.

 While Haifoss is not very widely-known, there are several organized tours that include Haifoss in their itinerary.
-Take a look below.
+Here are the best options:

 - Landmannalaugar and Háifoss waterfall.
 This is a great private day tour for those who want to visit the famous colored hills of Landmannalaugar and also see a few other places on the way there (like Haifoss, Hjálparfoss, and Þjófafoss).
 Available in summer – June to September.